-Hi, and welcome to the SEO challenge.
+Hi, and welcome to this 30 day learn basic SEO challenge.
 You may be new to blogging, or you may have had a blog for a long time.
 Either way, blogging can be great fun, rewarding, and very hard work!

 However, it can also have you sitting alone wondering if anyone is even reading your blog.
-Don't feel like that anymore but join in with this SEO challenge.
+Don't feel like that anymore but join in with this challenge to learn basic SEO.

 Blogging is a great way to grow your reach and engagement with your target audience.
 It’s also fun and easy to do and frankly, it can be quite profitable if you do it right.
-I invite you to join me in a 30 day blogging SEO challenge.
-I’ll have fresh new blog posts for you that will help you blog more effectively and increase your traffic by using better SEO methods.
+I invite you to join me in a 30 day blogging challenge to learn basic SEO.
+I’ll have fresh new blog posts for you that will help you blog more effectively and increase your traffic by using better basic SEO methods.

-I’ll post here on the blog and share either SEO challenge content or strategy tips with you.
-I hope you join me and follow along in this 30 Day SEO Challenge.
-If you haven’t already done so, you can sign up for the daily emails where I’ll share the days post and some other bits and pieces with you there.
+I’ll post here on the blog.
+I'll share basic SEO challenge content or strategy tips with you.
+I hope you join me and follow along in this 30 Day Learn Basic SEO Challenge.
+If you haven’t already done so, you can sign up for the regular emails where I’ll share subscriber only content with you there.
 And feel free to invite other bloggers who may find this information helpful.

 So without further ado, here is Day 1.